eyanoapp/opensigl/.github/CONTRIBUTING.md

 #### Step 4: Rinse and Repeat

 Thank you!
-If you've gotten to this step, you have made a valuable contribution to the bhima codebase.
+If you've gotten to this step, you have made a valuable contribution to the opensigl codebase.
 There is still more work to be done; please recurse to step 3 and repeat!

 Other Forms of Contribution